Bg

 Try encouraging your child to solve problems on their own, with your support.
 Part of helping them learn and grow is encouraging them to understand a problem and then think of possible solutions.
 Help your 3 year old try out a solution then attempt another if necessary.
 For example, if they can’t find their favorite stuffed animal, help your child brainstorm possible places it could be.
 Encourage them to retrace their steps to locate it.
 This is good for brain development and will make your little problem-solver so proud!

-Though temper tantrums are likely less frequent at 3, children this age are still working on managing and labeling their emotions.
+Though are likely less frequent at 3, children this age are still working on managing and labeling their emotions.
 Help teach them to manage stressful feelings by giving them words to explain how they’re feeling and encourage positive behavior, like hugging a favorite toy when they’re upset.

 Play counting games with your 3 year old!
 Children in this age group are starting to learn numbers and understand the concept of counting.
 You can turn almost anything you see into a counting activity.
 It doesn’t have to be complicated — count buttons on a shirt, crayons in a box, body parts, etc.